-The resulting kernel follows a low-rank plus block-sparse structure, enabling efficient inference via the Woodbury matrix identity.
-Matrix inversion and log-determinant computations required for marginal likelihood evaluation and posterior inference are performed using a batch online algorithm with geometrically discounted accumulators (see Additional file 1, Section S1.7 and S1.8).
-The main accumulator, which acts as a memory of the latent pathways accumulated across subjects, has dimension $mk \times mk$, where $m$ is the number of basis functions in the HSGP approximation and $k$ is the number of tasks.
-Its inclusion in the model therefore scales computationnaly as $O((mk)^3)$.
+This yields a low-rank plus block-sparse covariance

+where \(M_\theta\) is block-diagonal over subject-level blocks and \(\Phi_\theta\) contains the low-rank features associated with the shared latent pathways.
+Inference can then be performed using the Woodbury identity and the matrix determinant lemma, requiring only subject-level Cholesky factorizations and a low-rank solve of dimension \(mkp\), where $m$ is the number of basis functions in the HSGP approximation, $k$ is the number of tasks, for \(p\) latent pathways.

+For mini-batch training, we use an online conditional marginal likelihood based on cumulative Woodbury increments (Additional file 1, Sections S1.7--S1.8).
+The accumulated low-rank statistics define a Gaussian state over the finite-dimensional shared pathway coefficients.
+In the no-fading case, with fixed parameters during a full sweep, the batchwise quadratic and log-determinant increments telescope and recover the exact finite-rank HSGP NMLL.
+In practice, previously accumulated statistics are detached from the current automatic-differentiation graph and may be geometrically discounted, yielding a scalable detached, fading-memory approximation to this reference objective.
+Standard HSGP results control the approximation of the finite-rank posterior to its exact GP counterpart, whereas statistical recovery of the true latent pathways additionally requires identifiability and increasing information in the relevant latent directions.
+These conditions, together with the stability of the detached accumulator, are discussed in Additional file 1, Section S3.4.